ostenbom/Vienna-Topic-Overviews/deve.md

 * **In the EU, three quarters of respondents (76 %) think that corruption is widespread in their own country.** This belief is widespread especially in countries such as Greece, Italy Lithuania, Spain and the Czech Republic .

-* **Around three quarters of Europeans (73 %) say that bribery and the use of connections is often the easiest way of obtaining certain public services in their country.**
+* **Around three quarters of Europeans (73 %) say that {% tooltip The offering or the accepting of a specific favour or promise which works as an  inducement for an action which is illegal or unethical. %}bribery{% endtooltip %} and the use of connections is often the easiest way of obtaining certain public services in their country.**

 * **Two in three Europeans (67 %) think the financing of political parties is not sufficiently transparent and supervised.** Most likely to hold that view are respondents from Spain, Greece  and the Czech Republic